Habitat restoration

 removal as a volunteer activity.

-The Refuge is hosting a University of Guam COMPASS student.
+The Refuge is hosting a University of Guam COMPASS student: Shay.
 Their project is looking at the phenology of Mariana fruit bat foraging species throughout the Refuge.
 This data will be invaluable for the Refuge to understand not only the distribution of fruiting species across the Refuge, but also when those species are in bloom and fruiting.
 The Refuge hopes to outplant specific species from this project with the hope of providing a year-round source of food for the Mariana fruit bat.
+In addition, they will be helping us grow native plants in our nursery.
+Welcome Shay!

 Update for 8/25/2024

-The Refuge is hosting three Kupu members, two of which will be focusing on invasive species removal.
+The Refuge is hosting three Kupu members, two of which will be focusing on invasive species removal: Matt and Tatiana.
 The Refuge has partnered with USDA Wildlife Services to determine the best method for controlling feral ungulates based on the environmental conditions on the Refuge.
 Refuge staff have also been meeting with species experts and restoration experts to develop a plan on what successful restoration may look like for the Refuge and how to measure and maintain success.

 Dångkulu na si Yu’us ma’åse’ to the following people: